wp-plugins/polylang/readme.txt

 * It is now possible to query the terms by language using the WordPress function 'get_terms'
 * Bug correction: search for empty string in default language displays posts in all languages when hiding the URL language information for default language
+* Bug correction: removed the canonical redirection introduced in 0.9.5 which creates more problems than it solves
-* Tests done with WordPress 3.5 beta 3
+* Tests done with WordPress 3.5 beta RC1

 = 0.9.5 (2012-11-13) =